maxcollins457/SkinCancerApp/README.md

 3. Explore the different tabs for image classification, EDA, and model comparison.

-### Project Struture

-Certainly!
-Here's an example of a project structure in Markdown:

-markdown
-Copy code
 ### Project Structure

 This is a brief overview of the project structure.